jtv/libpqxx/UPGRADING.md

 In the lint script (now called `tools/lint.sh`), set `PQXX_LINT=skip` to skip lint checks.
 This can speed up `make check` runs, and enable them to run without network access.

+Both the CMake build and the autotools built now default to C++20 (at minimum, I think) if you don't specify a version.
+This means that you no longer need to set a compiler option yourself just so your C++ compiler doesn't default to an older dialect.
+(Of course you may still want a _specific_ version, in which case you still do need to pass the option of your choice.)